Western Washington Wilderness

 The biggest benefit of this class is learning to increase your level of comfort in the wilderness.
 These lessons will not be from a book or a video; they will be deep inside your bones.
 Graduates of the program often share that they carry this feeling of connection with nature into their daily lives.

-This shift is possible whatever your experience level, and comes as a result of transcending your perceived edges.
+This shift is possible no matter your experience level, and comes as a result of transcending your perceived edges.
 You will experience the simplicity and abundance of nature as you sink into a wild place with minimal gear.

-We carry some basic gear on the survival expedition, most of which consists of the clothing that we will be wearing.
+We carry some basic gear on Basecamp Survival Week, most of which consists of the clothing that we will be wearing.
 Upon registering for this course, you will receive a required gear list.
 When we meet as a group, there is an opportunity to modify what we carry prior to heading into the field.
 This is dependent on the weather and other factors.

 We spend a large portion of our time exploring our local area, practicing survival skills, being aware of our surroundings, and staying on the lookout for potential food, water, and shelter resources.
 The emphasis of this course is practicing survival skills in one place and connecting deeply with a wild landscape.

 We explore daily over uneven ground and will go without food and with limited water for extended periods of time.
 If you have any concerns or questions about whether this wilderness survival course is appropriate, or if you have any special needs that you would like to discuss prior to registering for this course, please feel free to contact us and we will be more than happy to talk with you.

 Please note that there is a Physician Release Form that is REQUIRED to attend.
 It must be filled out by a physician (MD or ND) to participate.